Future-Focused Forestry

 The University of Canterbury (UC) is the only university in New Zealand offering professional forestry degree programs, with researchers working on industry-driven and academic projects in Forestry Science and Forest Engineering, fostering strong relationships with local forest organisations.

-Their role in the project was significant and provided key insight into forestry contexts, guidance around the analysis, literature review and assistance throughout the Landslide and Melton ratio modelling.
+Their role in the project was to provide key insight into forestry contexts, guidance around the analysis, literature review and assistance throughout the Landslide and Melton ratio modelling.

 Indufor